Ekta-Dhage/Customer-Feedback-Analysis/README.md

 Customer Feedback Analysis (Python)
-I analyzed a customer feedback dataset (200 rows) to understand what people like, what issues they face, and how the business can improve.
+I analyzed a customer feedback dataset to understand what people like, what issues they face, and how the business can improve.
 The project includes data cleaning, visual analysis, and key insights.

 Tools & Libraries Used :